Unlocking the `Why' of Buying: Introducing a New Dataset and Benchmark for Purchase Reason and Post-Purchase Experience: A Benchmark of Purchase Reason Prediction

 We are interested in learning the impact of different representation methods for the user and the item.
-To this end, we enhance our explanation dataset with past reviews for each user and each item.
-We base our analysis on our main task, task 1, defined in Section~\ref{sec:problem_def}.

-For user representation, we consider two options: 1) \textbf{UserReview}, composed of the user's reviews written before purchasing the given item, and 2) \textbf{UserProfile}, where an LLM summarizes the same past reviews as the user profile (see Table~\ref{tab:review_summary_prompt} in Appendix for the prompt).
-For product representation, we explore three options: 1) \textbf{Item}, including the item's title and description, 2) \textbf{ItemReview}, which additionally incorporates past reviews written by other users before the given user's purchase, and 3) \textbf{ItemProfile}, where replaces the raw past reviews as an LLM generated summary.
+For user representation, we consider two options: 1) \textbf{UserReview}: This composes of the user's reviews of other items written before purchasing the given item.
+2) \textbf{UserReviewSummary}: This composes of an LLM summarized version of UserReview.
+To be specific, we induce LLM to summarize the user's purchase reason and post-purchase experiences from the past reviews.
+For product representation, we explore three options: 1) \textbf{Item}: This is item's metadata includes title and description.
+2) \textbf{ItemReview}: Based on Item, we additionally incorporate past reviews of this item written by other users before the given user's purchase.
+3) \textbf{ItemReviewSummary}: Similar to ItemReview but replace the past reviews with an LLM generated summary.

+We use Gemini Ultra for this experiment with a zero-shot setup.
 For past reviews, we select up to 10 of the most recent past reviews, with a maximum limit of 8k tokens.

-As presented in Table~\ref{tab:overall_explanation}, we see that representing users by their raw past reviews and items by their metadata is most effective in purchase reason generation.
-Post-purchase experience generation follows similar trend, but have a slight performance improvement by incorporating raw past reviews (Table~\ref{tab:overall_experience}).
-For users, summarizing their past reviews has the risk of losing personal specific information, while for items, including all reviews of other users may bring irrelevant information.
+All previous reviews are presented in reverse chronological order.
+As shown in Table~\ref{tab:user_item_representaiton}, representing users with their raw past reviews and items with their metadata is most effective for both generation tasks.
+Summarizing past user reviews risks losing personal details, while including reviews from other users may introduce irrelevant information.
 Further research is needed to extract useful information from such noisy data.
 In the following experiments, we report the results using UserReview+Item combination.